MahiRenush/voice-hybrid-nextron/README.md

 ```
 # development mode
 $ yarn dev (or `npm run dev` or `pnpm run dev`)

+we can change the script of dev with `"dev": "cross-env OPENAI_API_KEY=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 nextron"`

 # production build
 $ yarn build (or `npm run build` or `pnpm run build`)